-Performance Measure Performance Performance Performance Comments & Analysis Target Actual Section 8 Contract Have 90% of 96% What Occurred: IFA earned 96% overall Administration customers satisfaction from its Section 8 partners in FY21. served be satisfied with Data Source: Iowa Finance Authority service Earn 100% of 100% What Occurred: All FY21 Section 8 payments were Section 8 earned, with no disincentive fee assessed. payments
+Performance Measure Performance Target Performance Actual Performance Comments & Analysis Section 8 Contract Have 90% of 96% What Occurred: IFA earned 96% overall Administration customers satisfaction from its Section 8 partners. served be satisfied with service Data Source: Iowa Finance Authority Earn 100% of Section 8 payments 100% What Occurred: All FY23 Section 8 payments were earned, with no disincentive fee assessed.